mislav/dotfiles/readme.md

 $ ~/dotfiles/install
 ~~~

+**Note that this will also install my [vimfiles][] if `~/.vim` is missing, set
+up [rbenv][] if `~/.rbenv` is missing, and install Homebrew formulae and OS X
+apps per [Brewfile](./Brewfile).** These dotfiles are tailored for me, so if
+this is too much for you to take in at once, consider cherry-picking just the
+functionality you need.

-It won't touch your existing dotfiles, but will symlink the ones that don't
+The `install` script won't overwrite your existing dotfiles, but will symlink
-exist.
-If you want to replace your existing dotfiles, simply move them to a
+the ones that don't exist.
+If you want to replace your existing dotfiles, simply
-backup location and run `install` again.
+move them to a backup location and run `install` again.

 ## Misc. commands in `bin`